CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/03-Onboard-Azure-Monitor-for-containers-with-Azure-Arc-enabled-Kubernetes-cluster.md

    ![](.././media/hol2-ex3-6.png "azuremonitor")

 7. In the same pane, filter the **Time range = Last 6 Hours**(1) and click on **Containers**(2).
-You will be able to see the list of Containers that linked to pod and node which you have monitored in the previous steps.
+You will be able to see the list of Containers that are linked to the pod and node which you have monitored in the previous steps.

    ![](.././media/hol2-ex3-7.png "azuremonitor")